moneroguides/1x02-setting-up-your-own-node/script.md

 If you followed all of the steps from our other video, 'importing public keys and verifying hashes', you should have already downloaded and verified these files.

 If you haven't, please make sure you do that now.
-You will find it in the playlist labelled "Getting to grips with Monero".
+You'll find it in the playlist labelled "Getting to grips with Monero".

 The next sections will cover the process for Linux and Windows independently, please use the time stamps below to get to the part that suits you.

 ### LINUX - GUIDE

-If you are using a linux distro like I am currently, then you're going to need to open a command line terminal.
+If you're using Linux like I am currently, then you're going to need to open a command line terminal.
 I'm going to navigate the right directory using the terminal and the change directory command: `cd`.
 You can then use `ls` to check you're in the right place.
 If you're using the file explorer, head to the right folder and `right click` and select "Open in Terminal".

 You'll find the commands used in the description below, feel free to copy and paste them into your terminal window.
-To paste into the terminal window you will probably need to use the `shift` key in addtion to `ctrl` to copy (`ctrl + shift + c`) and paste (`ctrl + shift + v`).
+To paste into the terminal window you'll probably need to use the `shift` key in addtion to `ctrl` to copy (`ctrl + shift + c`) and paste (`ctrl + shift + v`).

 `mkdir ~/monerod; tar -xjf monero-linux-x64-v*.tar.bz2 -C ~/monerod`